tomlurge/visionion/README.md

 Data Schema Outline
 -------------------
-The database schema has only 2 datatypes for all node types: 'relay' for all nodes except clients, and'client'.
+The initial database import schema has only 2 datatypes for all node types: 'relay' for all nodes except clients, and'client'.
 Documents of type "relay" will be added to the collection named "relays", documents of type "client" likewise to the collection named "clients".
 These two collections contain all raw data as it is imported into the database.
 Further collections - equaling views in SQL-land - will be constructed through map/reduce style aggregation.
 They are described further below.

 **Relays**
 The information available about the different types of relay nodes does vary to some degree.